 Landlords worry that pets will damage a property, leave odors and generally decrease the property value over time.
 There’s also the potential for a constantly barking dog or screeching cockatoo to drive the neighbors crazy, resulting in hassle for the landlord and the property manager.

 But there can be several reasons a landlord would want to make their rental pet-friendly.
-It’s common for pet-friendly units to charge a bit more for rent, and pet owners are often loyal long-term tenants.
-And many pets don’t cause more damage to a rental unit than human tenants.
+It’s common for pet-friendly units to charge a bit more for rent, and pet owners are often loyal long-term tenants who stick around longer than other tenants.
+And many pets don’t cause more damage to a rental unit than the average pet deposit.